 A large proportion of a watershed's sediment yield can originate from disturbed areas that cover a relatively small fraction of the watershed area.
-In the Caribbean, Unpaved roads covering 0.3-0.9% of the watershed area were the dominant sediment source in disturbed watersheds on St. John, and increased sediment yield to the coast by 5-9 times relative to undisturbed watersheds (Ramos-Scharrón and Macdonald, 2007).
+Unpaved roads covering 0.3-0.9% of the watershed area were the dominant sediment source in disturbed watersheds on St. John in the Caribbean, and increased sediment yield to the coast by 5-9 times relative to undisturbed watersheds (Ramos-Scharrón and Macdonald, 2007).
 In the Pacific Northwest of the United States, several studies found most road-generated sediment can originate from just a small fraction of unpaved roads (Gomi et al., 2005; Henderson and Toews, 2001; Megahan et al., 2001; Wemple et al., 1996), and heavily used roads could generate 130 times as much sediment as abandoned roads (Reid and Dunne, 1984).
 In a watershed disturbed by grazing on Molokai, Hawaii, less than 5% of the land produces most of the sediment, and only 1% produces approximately 50% of the sediment (Risk, 2014; Stock et al., 2010), suggesting that management should focus on identifying, quantifying, and mediating erosion hotspots.

-Management of sediment requires linking land use changes and mitigation strategies to changes in sediment yields at the watershed outlet (Walling and Collins, 2008).
+Sediment management requires linking land use changes and mitigation strategies to changes in sediment yields at the watershed outlet (Walling and Collins, 2008).
 A sediment budget quantifies sediment as it moves from key sources like hillslope erosion, channel-bank erosion, and mass movements, to its eventual exit from a watershed (Rapp, 1960).
 Walling (1999) used a sediment budget to show that sediment yield from watersheds can be insensitive to both land use change and erosion management due to high sediment storage capacity on hillslopes and in the channel.
 Sediment yield from disturbed areas can be large but may not be important compared to naturally high yields from undisturbed areas.
 While a full description of all sediment production and transport processes are of scientific interest, the sediment budget needs to be simplified to be used as a management tool (Slaymaker, 2003).
 Most management applications require only that the order of magnitude or the relative importance of process rates be known, so Reid and Dunne (1996) argue a management-focused sediment budget can be developed quickly in situations where the management problem is clearly defined and the management area can be divided into homogenous sub-units.

 Knowledge of suspended sediment yield (SSY) under both natural and disturbed conditions on most tropical, volcanic islands remains limited, due to the challenges of in situ monitoring in these remote, challenging environments.
 The limited data has also made it difficult to develop reliable sediment yield models for ungauged watersheds.
 Existing sediment yield models are often designed for agricultural landscapes and are not well-calibrated to the climatic, topographic, and geologic conditions found on steep, tropical islands.
 Most readily available models also do not incorporate many of the important processes that generate sediment in steep watersheds, including mass movements (Calhoun and Fletcher, 1999; Ramos-Scharrón and Macdonald, 2005; Sadeghi et al., 2007).
 Developing models that predict SSYEV from small, mountainous catchments is a significant contribution for establishing baselines for change-detection for sediment mitigation projects, and can also further improve models applied at the regional scale (Duvert et al., 2012).